MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-07-24-azure-cost-management.md

 # Use the Cost Management dashboard to understand your costs

+- Look across different time periods to understand your trends / cost patterns.
+Costs are unlikely to be static.

 # Ensure ownership and perform regular reviews

+- Cost Advisor
+- Automate: Use of PowerShell to total up costs for specific periods / perform comparisons

 # Configure budgets and billing alerts